XiaodongYangQF/XiaodongYangQF/README.md

 # Xiaodong

 I am a graduate of Quantitative Finance and I achieved certified FRM.
-My interests generally lie in the field of FinTech.
+My interests generally lie in the field of Derivatives pricing and FinTech.

 ##
 ### IT Literacy